Newspaper Sections

 by Elim Eyobed, age 11

 If you're looking for a suspenseful dystopian fiction detailing one’s rights to their own body, then Unwind is the book for you.
 Unwind is a fantasy full of action, mystery, romance, and horror.
-This dystopian book written by Neal Shusterman starts with a boy attempting to run away from his parents for signing a contract to “unwind” him.
+This dystopian book written by Neal Shusterman starts with a boy attempting to run away from his parents to sign a contract to “unwind” him.

 To “unwind” is essentially when the parents have the legal right to redistribute their child’s body parts before they’re 18.
 The parts keep their muscle memory but are transplanted onto strangers.
 The “unwind” law was passed after a civil war broke out over reproductive rights, an idea similar to present-day conflicts regarding abortion.
 The two sides made a compromise: you could “unwind” your child if you decided it was right for you or your family.